Tour Steven Seagal's $3.6m bulletproof mansion in the Arizona desert

 Vivos Europa One, Rothenstein, Germany

-If you're considering it, your cash will give you access to a fully customisable living space modelled on the inside of a luxury yacht.
+Those lucky enough to get a coveted space in the survival shelter will have access to a fully customisable living space modelled on the inside of a luxury yacht.
 The interior will feature plenty of marble, leather and polished wood, as well as a private movie theatre and a gym.
-Communal spaces will include a sizable swimming pool and an underground garden, lit by simulated sunshine.
-If you're going to spend a zombie attack hiding, why not do it in style?

 Clandestine cave home, Arkansas, USA